IWP: Token Pruning as Implicit Weight Pruning in Large Vision Language Models: Introduction

 \section{Introduction}

 Recent advances in Large Vision-Language Models (LVLMs) \cite{liu2023visual, li2025llavaonevision, wang2024qwen2, yang2025qwen25} have significantly enhanced multimodal understanding.
 To achieve fine-grained perception, there has been a notable shift towards processing high-resolution images and extended videos.
 However, this trend inherently generates an excessive number of visual tokens.
-Since the computational cost of self-attention scales quadratically with sequence length, this surge in visual tokens leads to prohibitive computational and memory overheads.
+Since the computational cost of attention scales quadratically with sequence length, this surge in visual tokens leads to prohibitive computational and memory overheads.
 To alleviate this computational bottleneck, token pruning \cite{bolya2023tome}, originally developed for accelerating standalone vision transformers \cite{dosovitskiy2021an}, has emerged as a prominent solution for LVLMs \cite{chen2024fastv, dhouib2025pact, yang2025visionzip, alvar2025divprune, lin2025vtw}.
+Existing methods typically regard attention scores as token importance scores \cite{chen2024fastv, yang2025visionzip, dhouib2025pact}, enforce token diversity to minimize redundancy \cite{dhouib2025pact, alvar2025divprune}, or combine both objectives \cite{zhang2025cdpruner, deng2025scope}.
+Despite their remarkable performance-efficiency trade-offs, it remains unclear how token pruning affects the internal mechanism of attention.